We will meet 1:30-245PM Mondays and Wednesdays in Hodson 210.

 Assignment submission and grade checking will be done through Gradescope.

-We will have one in-class quiz on the Wednesday of the week after Thanksgiving.
-The purpose of this quiz is to test your knowledge of Java RESTful Web, OOD, UML class diagrams, design patterns, etc based on what you learned from the homeworks.
-The homeworks are group work to learn the concepts and this quiz will test that you learned the concepts.
+We will have one in-class midterm on the Wednesday of the week after Thanksgiving.
+The purpose of this midterm is to test your knowledge of Java RESTful Web, OOD, UML class diagrams, design patterns, etc based on what you learned from the homeworks.
+The homeworks are group work to learn the concepts and this midterm will test that you individually learned the concepts.

 The Collab Lab and Office Hours

 The Collab lab is a cross between homework assignment office hours and group project lab time.
-A TA/CA/Prof or two will always be around in collab lab hours to help with either homework assignment problems or issues with your group project.
+A TA/CA will be around in collab lab hours to help with either homework assignment problems or with your group project.

 Information about office hours, the Collab Lab hours, and other contact information can be found on the course Contact us page.